xhico/HWMonitorServer/README.md

 # RaspberryPi Hardware Monitor

-This is a Raspbbery RaspberryPi Hardware Monitor!
+This is a Raspberry Pi Hardware Monitor!
 </br>
 It was inspired by XavierBerger/RPi-Monitor, but built with Flask/Bootstrap